uswds/uswds-site/pages/about-our-work/research.md

 #### Where

-In August 2016, members of the Draft U.S. Web Design Standards team conducted a weeklong listening tour (series of user interviews) in Washington, DC.
+Members of the Draft U.S. Web Design Standards team conducted a weeklong listening tour (series of user interviews) in Washington, DC.

 #### Goals